administer-org/documentation/v2/client/frontend.md

 ## `Frontend.Drawer.Open`

 Opens the App Drawer.
-If `Var.DoHeaderEffects` is not `true` or if a popup is open, then the call is dropped.
+If `Var.DoHeaderEffects` is not `true` or if a popup is open, then the call is dropped and ignored.

 ::: code-group
 ```luau [Annotation]